Malmö Synagogue: Events

 A Holocaust conference was held in Malmö in October 2021.
 It was an International Forum for the remembrance of the Holocaust and against antisemitism in Malmö.
 44 countries participated, including Sweden's prime minister Stefan Löfven and the King of Sweden Carl XVI Gustaf.

 In collaboration with Malmö Municipality, the synagogue opened up as a knowledge center in January 2022.

 Attacks

-The synagogue was attacked with explosives on 23 July 2010.
+On 23 July 2010, the synagogue was attacked with explosives.
 The explosion was caused with some kind of fireworks or firecracker containing too little gunpowder to seriously damage the building.

-The synagogue was attacked with an explosive device on 28 September 2012, shattering a window.
+On 28 September 2012, the synagogue was attacked with an explosive device, shattering a window.

 On 4 November 2023, pro-Palestinian demonstrators burned an Israeli flag and chanted "bomb Israel" outside the synagogue.
 The European Jewish Congress condemned the incident: "Intimidating the Jewish community and blaming them for the events in the Middle East is blatant antisemitism."